Review of Bruno Marc Men's Leather Lined Snipe Toe Oxfords Dress Shoes

 The shoe is a leather upper with rather stiff traditional dress laces and a rubber heel and sole.
 Out of the box, the shoe looks great with the seams all meeting nicely, and rather uncomplicated and clean lines.
 Unfortunately, the finish is not as robust as other black leather shoes I’ve had before.
 The polish has chipped or worn off along some of the toe seams.
 Even with reapplication of polish and some buffing, it serves as a decent cover-up job at best.

-The leather itself as held up well and has not lost it shapes at all over the last year and a half, even after shoving the shoes on without a shoe horn.
-One positive about the “cheap” construction--the soles are rubber rather than leather.
-While this will most certainly cause some scoffing amongst the traditionalists, the truth is, traction is worth it especially on damp days.
+The leather itself as held up well and has not lost its shape at all over the last year and a half, even after shoving the shoes on without a shoehorn, which is great considering how much I have worn them.
+One positive about the “cheap” construction—the soles are rubber rather than leather.
+While this will most certainly cause some scoffing amongst the traditionalists, the truth is, traction is worth it, especially on damp days.
 It will also last much longer than a leather sole and may even be easier to replace (although, it would probably be cheaper to buy a new pair altogether).
 I have noticed that the heels have ground down a bit faster than my other dress shoes (which I rotate regularly).

 The Fit & Feel